-But I never wanted to do it since I’ve owned my own business.
-I have a very delicately balanced schedule between work and kids.
+But I never wanted to do it since I have a very delicately balanced schedule between work and kids.
 If I unexpectedly had to leave for a week or two from my business, it’d create a bit of chaos.

 Every time I saw the paperwork for jury duty on my desk it brought up a little anxiety.
-You see, I remember when my business partner, Eva, was chosen some years back and it took about two weeks out of her life.
-Geez, was that going to happen to me?!
+I kept remembering my bestie being chosen as a juror and it took about two weeks out of her life.

 I’m a lot more peaceful about it than when I first had children, but I haven’t mastered the feeling of total spaciousness.

-When I arrived on the scheduled day I armed myself with books, calendars and gadgets that connect to the internet, so I could still work on things that felt inspired.
-I actually got some important things done while waiting.
+When I arrived on the scheduled day, I armed myself with books, calendars, and gadgets that connect to the internet so I could still work on things that felt inspired.
+I actually got some important work done while waiting.

 So I surrendered into all of my judgments and prayed I wouldn’t be called to be questioned as a potential juror.
 At the last minute, they called my name (of course!
 I was soooo wound up at this point!).

 Heart pounding, I went into the jury box and stayed very focused on my objective: being excused.
 I didn’t worry about what to say.
 When they asked questions, I answered, with no wavering in the reality I was going to create.

 Here’s what I learned (again):

-- Spending time going round and round about the how, solves nothing.
+- Spending time going round and round about the how solves nothing.
 The how will come when you’re relaxed.